carlosb1/mcv-m5/README.md

 # Scene Understanding for Autonomous Vehicles

-## Authors

 The objective of this project is the evaluation of the most well-known methods in the object detection / recognition / classification using the most popular neural network techniques.
 To do this, we analyse different neural networks and configuration to do the review some the best methods.

+## Authors
+Coen Antens
+Carlos Báez

 ## Documentation
 TODO